schumadi/nd025-final/docs/README.md

 >Ttest_indResult(statistic=-22.330531399357866, pvalue=2.2905374345706266e-109)

 With both p-values well below 0.05, we can reject both $H_{0-TMK}$ and $H_{0-TXK}$ and accept the alternative hypotheses.
-* $H_{a-TMK}$: The mean of the winter TMK distribution of the interval 1940 - 1970 is different from the one of the interval 2000 - today.
+* $H_{a-TMK}$: The mean of the winter TMK distribution of the interval 1940 - 1970 is different from the one of the interval 2000 - 2021.
-* $H_{a-TXK}$: The mean of the winter TMX distribution of the interval 1940 - 1970 is different from the one of the interval 2000 - today.
+* $H_{a-TXK}$: The mean of the winter TMX distribution of the interval 1940 - 1970 is different from the one of the interval 2000 - 2021.

 Is there just the difference between the means of the two samples or is there even a trend in the data?
 [Kendall’s tau](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.kendalltau.html?highlight=kendall) can be used to answer that.